VickyInFrance/VickyInFrance.github.io/_pages/index_en.md

   - image_path: /assets/images/translation_v2.png
     alt: "Translation work"
     title: "Translation work"
-    excerpt: "I can perform document translation from/to english from/to french."
+    excerpt: "I can perform document translation from/to English from/to French."
     url: "/en/translation/"
     btn_class: "btn--primary"
     btn_label: "See more"